-On that note, it shouldn’t surprise you to learn than Botox and Juvederm are two common treatments that dentists often administer to patients to make any cosmetic work look even better.
+On that note, it shouldn’t surprise you to learn that Botox and Juvederm are two common treatments that dentists often administer to patients to make any cosmetic work look even better.

 - Pros: It’s a fast procedure, usually only taking 10-15 minutes to administer.
 It also doesn’t require any type of anesthetic, as usually just a cold pack can eliminate any discomfort throughout the procedure.
 Finally, Botox injections have long been administered, so there’s a history of effectiveness, and they aren’t associated with any recovery period, so patients can resume regular activities immediately.
 Botox is also affordable, at least as far as injections go.
 Normally, it costs about $250 to treat one area of the face.

 - Cons: The biggest drawback of Botox is that it’s a temporary solution, lasting only three to four months.
 Side effects, while rare, may also persist.
-These include the likes of headaches, bruising and facial pain.
+These include the likes of headaches, bruising, and facial pain.
 You should not use Botox if you have a neuromuscular condition, are pregnant, have an allergy to botulinum toxin, or have a bleeding disorder.

 Juvederm is known as a dermal filler.
 These fillers are strictly used to add volume to different sections of soft tissues around the face and body.
 This added volume has the ability to reduce wrinkles, Juvederm’s primary goal.
 Juvederm uses hyaluronic acid, an ingredient that works to hydrate the skin and make it look more youthful.
 When it comes to using Juvederm to complement dental procedures, it is best used to eliminate potentially unsightly smile lines.

 - Pros: The procedure is fast and the results are immediate.
-What’s more is that it’s a procedure that can be administered on any skin type and there’s virtually zero risk of allergic reaction following its administration.
+What’s more, is that it’s a procedure that can be administered on any skin type and there’s virtually zero risk of allergic reaction following its administration.
 Like Botox, Juvederm is also a temporary solution, though it has a much longer-term effect lasting anywhere between six and eighteen months.
 This makes it a much longer-term solution than botox despite still not being a permanent solution.

-- Cons: Some of the common side effects following Juvederm administration include the likes of bruising, pain and swelling.
+- Cons: Some of the common side effects following Juvederm administration include the likes of bruising, pain, and swelling.
 In terms of cost, it’s an expensive procedure.
-Juvederm is priced on a per-vial basis, and vials normally cost about $500 each.
-It’s worth noting that the average treatment consists of two syringes.
+Juvederm is priced on a per-syringe basis and syringes normally cost around $500 to $800 It’s worth noting that the average treatment consists of two syringes.
 Another thing to keep in mind is that Juvederm is not for those who have skin pigmentation disorders, bleeding disorders, excessive scarring, or pregnant individuals.